Skip to main content

 Step 1: Select agents

-• Git (required) and Node.js v18.0.0+ (required) must be present.
+• Git (required) and Node.js v18.0.0+ (required) have to be present.

 The agent list comes last, split into two tiers: